What’s in a leading Environmental Paper Procurement Policy?

 Conservation of Forest Biodiversity and Ecosystems

-Preference suppliers that work toward conservation of ancient and endangered forests and the protection of biodiversity and ecosystems contained within these forests,
+Give preference to suppliers that work toward conservation of endangered forests and the protection of biodiversity and ecosystems contained within these forests,

 Work toward phasing out and finding suitable alternatives to any fiber sourced from high conservation value forests.